 A few months ago we wrote an article talking about if a three car garage is worth the cost.
 And of course, we think the answer is a resounding “yes”.
-We received a lot of questions from that post, one of which was “How much did it cost to build your garage?”
+We received a lot of questions from that post, one of which was “How much did your three car detached garage cost?”

-I thought it would be nice to do a breakdown of how much our three car garage cost.
+I thought it would be nice to do a breakdown of how much our three-car detached garage costs.
 Keep in mind, with this build and garage we were our own contractor, so this will reflect within the cost.
 We did not pay an overhead of 15-20 percent for someone to oversee the project.
 Serving as our contractor, we hired our own subs and paid each one directly.
 Doing this, we also knew exactly how much we spent out.

 Also, as you know we like to DIY parts of our own builds.
 With the garage portion, we did our own painting and plumbing which saved us several thousands of dollars.

 Keep in mind before any foundation work or building is started, the garage was staked out by a surveyor to plot exactly where the garage would go.
 I am breaking down the cost by each phase of the build.
 The estimate if based off of a 1,000 square foot garage.
 Our garage includes an unfinished area at the top which would also be around 1,000 square foot.